 - Distributions.
 When the fund earns net income from its investments or realizes a net capital gain by selling securities, it may pass these amounts on to you as a distribution. - Capital gains (or losses).
 You will realize a capital gain (or loss) when you sell or switch your units of the fund for more (or less) than you paid for them.
-You will not realize a capital gain (or loss) when you change or switch your units of one class to units of another class of the fund.
 For more information see "Calculating your capital gain or loss".

-Fund Held in a Registered Plan
+Units held in a Registered Plan